pbklink/motif-core/etc/motif-core.api.md

     getRecords(): readonly Scan[];
     // (undocumented)
     get recordCount(): number;
-    // Warning: (ae-incompatible-release-tags) The symbol "recordsInserted" is marked as @public, but its signature references "GridRecordIndex" which is marked as @internal
-    //
     // (undocumented)
     recordsInserted(firstInsertedRecordIndex: GridRecordIndex, count: Integer): void;
     // (undocumented)
     recordsLoaded(): void;
-    // Warning: (ae-incompatible-release-tags) The symbol "setRecordEventers" is marked as @public, but its signature references "GridRecordStoreRecordsEventers" which is marked as @internal
-    //
     // (undocumented)
     setRecordEventers(recordsEventers: GridRecordStoreRecordsEventers): void;
 }